ahmedmabdi/eks-analytics-tool/README.md

 # EKS Deployment – Web Analytics Platform

-This project deploys a production ready Amazon EKS environment to host the Umami web analytics application with fully automated, scalable and secure infrastructure.
+This project deploys an **Amazon EKS environment** to host the **Umami web analytics** application with fully automated, scalable and secure infrastructure.
 The stack uses Terraform for end to end provisioning, ArgoCD for GitOps based application delivery and a complete observability suite for real time monitoring.

-The solution integrates multiple AWS services including ECR, RDS PostgreSQL, Route53 and IAM to provide a modern, cost efficient and resilient platform for running a privacy focused analytics tool at scale.
+The solution integrates multiple AWS services including **ECR, RDS PostgreSQL, Route53 and IAM** to provide a modern, cost efficient and resilient platform for running a privacy focused analytics tool at scale.
 By combining Kubernetes best practices with GitOps workflows, the deployment supports continuous delivery, high availability across multiple Availability Zones and strong operational governance.

 ---